evolved37/github_android_humhub/README.md

 Uncommet row 263 to 298 in MainActivity and uncomment in res/layout/content_main.xml Set you Google ADS code to connect your Google ADwords in AndroidMAnifest set Api Key

+# Additional function

+## menù left right
+you set if the burger menu show top left or top right got to: res/values/string.xml and chenge value rtl_version to true
+## floating button
+Enable floating button uncomment row 136 to 148 in ManActivity and uncomment res/app_bar_main.xml row 47 to 57 to enable view